What makes a good brand platform?

-Over the last six months, I honestly don’t think anyone has seen or analyzed the usage of more brand guidelines (or manuals or book) than me.
-Not only have I researched the topic for endless hours, but I’ve also contributed to building a lot of them and analyzed every single guideline produced in Brandpad.
-This is my totally subjective take on what makes a good one.
+Over the last year, there’s probably no one that has seen or analyzed the usage of more brand platforms (or guidelines or manuals or books) than we have.
+Not only have we researched the topic for endless hours, but we’ve also contributed to building a lot of them and analyzed every single platform designed and delivered in Brandpad.
+So what have we learned about creating successful brand platforms?

-To be honest, none of these factors really matter unless the guideline is kept up to date.
-Having a guideline that contains the wrong information (typically an older version) or wrong assets simply defeats the purpose of having it in the first place.
-It will impact the audience’s willingness to use it and it doesn’t take more than one or two times wrongs before people stop trusting it as the place to go.
-Making sure the identity is kept up to date and consistent through new touch points, content, material, etc. is also key to creating a successful brand, so laying the groundwork for easily keeping the guideline up to date is often valuable in the long run.
+At the end of the day, none of these factors matter unless the guideline and identity are kept up to date.
+Having a brand platform that contains the wrong information (typically due to being an older version) or old assets defeats the purpose of having it in the first place.
+It will have a significant, negative impact on the brand users willingness to use it, and it doesn’t take more than one or two times before people stop trusting it as the place to go.
+Making sure the identity is kept up to date and consistent through new touch points, content, material, etc. is also key to creating a successful and relevant identity, so laying the groundwork for easily keeping the guideline up until to date is often valuable in the long run.

 All in all.

-All in all, a good guideline bridge your intentions (as a designer) together with the ease of use a non-designer needs, and makes it almost impossible to use the identity in the wrong way.
+It’s important to remember that the most frequent user of a brand guideline or platform is a non-designer.
+A good brand platform bridges your intentions (as a designer) together with the ease-of-use a non-designer needs, and makes it almost impossible to use the identity in the wrong way.
 It’s easy to find, clear and trustworthy.
-If you believe that using the identity as intended is important in creating a successful brand—you should also believe that good brand guidelines are important.
+If you believe that people using a visual identity as it was intended is an essential part of creating a successful brand, you should also believe that creating robust brand platforms is vital.

-Brandpad is a brand guidelines system made for designers and studios that are passionate about brand identities.
-If a tailor-made, digital brand guideline sounds like something you and your clients can benefit from, you can try out the system for free at www.brandpad.io.
+Brandpad is a brand platform solution made for designers and studios that are passionate about brand identities.
+More at www.brandpad.io.